-The Uniting and Strengthening America by Providing Appropriate Controls Required to Intercept and Obstruct Terrorism Act (USA PATRIOT Act), Public Law 107-56, mandated that SEVIS be completely implemented before January 1, 2003.
+Required to Intercept and Obstruct Terrorism Act (USA PATRIOT Act), Public Law 107-56, mandated that SEVIS be completely implemented before January 1, 2003.
 Both Directive No. 2 and the Border Security Act require DHS to conduct periodic reviews of all schools within two years of the initial approval of their SEVP certification, and every two years thereafter.
 DHS acknowledges this mandate and recognizes.

-Abstract: This proposed rule amends DHS regulations governing recertification of schools approved by the Student and Exchange Visitor Program (SEVP) for attendance by F or M nonimmigrant students.
-It sets the fee amount for recertification, adds a provision to allow a school to voluntarily withdraw from its certification, and clarifies procedures for school operation with regard to nonimmigrant students during the review process and following withdrawal of certification.
+Abstract: This interim final rule amends DHS regulations governing recertification of schools approved by the Student and Exchange Visitor Program (SEVP) for attendance by F or M nonimmigrant students.
+It establishes petition procedures, supporting documentation requirements, and sets the fee payment for recertification, adds a provision to allow a school to voluntarily withdraw from its certification, and clarifies procedures for school operation regarding nonimmigrant students during the review process and following withdrawal of certification.

 On October 30, 2001, the President issued Homeland Security Directive No. 2, requiring periodic reviews of all institutions certified to receive nonimmigrant students.
-The Enhanced Border Security and Visa Entry Reform Act of 2002 (Border Security Act), Public Law 107-173, enacted May 14,

-2002, also requires a periodic review of approved schools every two years.
+The Enhanced Border Security and Visa Entry Reform Act of 2002 (Border Security Act), Public Law 107-173, enacted May 14, 2002, also requires a periodic review of approved schools every two years.
 This rule is being promulgated consistent with these mandates.